Skip to main content

 [ok] value: "luna-dev-262317"

-Assess GCP security with policy-based scanning
+Assess Google Cloud security with policy-based scanning

 The Google Cloud (GCP) Security by Mondoo policy is available to all in Mondoo's cnspec-policies GitHub repo.
 This collection of tests evaluates how well your environment follows fundamental GCP security best practices.
 It checks for misconfigurations across your entire GCP infrastructure.